waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Emergency Switch (20, 11): ON.

 # Current Strategy: Rescue Director
-- Search Started: Turn 11000.
+- Warehouse Search Start: Turn 11000.
-- Plan: Navigate south through the gap at (6, 12-13) and then loop around Column 8 via Row 12 to reach the eastern side (x > 8).
+- Method: Navigate south to (6, 12-13), then east through the gap at (8, 12-15) to access the warehouse interior.
+- Method: Defeat all Rocket personnel to clear the path to the real Director.
-- Tactical: Lead with Gneiss (Lv40) against Poison/Fire types; switch to Calcifer (Lv44) for Grass types.
+- Tactical: Gneiss (Lv40) leads against Poison/Fire; Calcifer (Lv44) counters Grass.

 # Warehouse Observations (Map 3_56)
 - Entrance: (2, 12) / (3, 12) from Switch Room (Map 3_54).